• climate change

 21. Climate Change Essay for Students and Children

 Climate change refers to the change in the environmental conditions of the earth.
 This happens due to many internal and external factors.
 The climatic change has become a global concern over the last few decades.
-Besides, these climatic changes affect life on the earth in various ways.
-These climatic changes are having various impacts on the ...
+In this climate change essay, we have discussed its causes. so click the link and read the whole essay.